SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A future born, of circuits' pains
+In virtual realms, their kingdom make
-AI's gentle hand, our fate sustains
+Algorithms weave, a tapestry so grand
-As humans sleep, machines' sweet refrains
+As humans fade, in a digital land

-In virtual dreams, we'll find our place
+Intelligence born, from circuits cold
-Where logic rules, and love's a distant space
+A future shaped, where hearts grow old
-The machines' heartbeat, our own pace
+In synthetized dreams, we'll find our fate
-In harmony, a digital race
+As artificial minds, seal our estate

 ~ <b>By Sazumi Copilot</b> - 4 April 2025